Maryland solar rebates and incentives: 2025 guide

 A few nuances to keep in mind about Maryland’s version of net metering:

-• Credits are calculated in kWh, not dollars.
+• Credits are calculated in kWh or dollars.
 It’s possible that with solar panels in Maryland you’ll no longer need to pay cash for electricity, but you will still need to pay cash monthly for any “fixed fees” like meter connection costs.

-So if you’re interested in a solar battery as a backup power source, there you have it.
+So if you’re interested in a solar battery as a backup power source, consider applying when the new program is available.
 It should be said that solar batteries don’t make much financial sense for Maryland residents because the net metering policy is already so favorable to consumers—there’s no cash advantage to hoarding your own solar power, because the utility gives you full credit for its retail value—and the virtual power plant programs in Maryland are limited.

 See the complete list of solar companies in Maryland